PER PERSON :

 3-hour excursion to Kadriorg Park and visit to KUMU: EUR 40.00 pp

-Medieval dinner at Restaurant Peppersack: EUR 40.00 pp
+Medieval dinner at Restaurant Maikrahv: EUR 40.00 pp

-After breakfast we drive to the Lahemaa National Park, the biggest national park in Estonia, where we visit the Manor Houses in Palmse and Vihula.
+After breakfast we drive to the Lahemaa National Park, where we visit the Manor Houses in Palmse and Vihula.
 We continue to Tartu, the university town, where Estonia gained its statehood.
 We see the charming Old Town and the University founded in 1632.
 From Tartu we drive onwards into Latvia to Cesis, a Hanseatic city with winding streets, castle ruins and beautiful gardens.
-Hotel check-in.
-Overnight in Cesis (B).
+Check-in at Hotel Cesis 3*** or similar.

 Today we drive through the Gauja National Park to Sigulda, a popular holiday resort.
 We see the ruins of the Episcopal Castle and the ruins of the Castle of the Knights of the Sword before we drive around Riga to hit the highway down to Vilnius.
 En route we reach the magnificent Rundale Palace, the former summer residence of the Duke of Courland.
 Following a guided tour of the palace we travel through Lithuania to reach Vilnius late afternoon.
-Hotel check-in.
-Overnight in Vilnius (B).
+Check in at Hotel Radisson Blu Lietuva 4**** or similar.

 Vilnius is known for its more than 1.200 medieval buildings and 48 churches.
 The morning sightseeing tour includes a panoramic tour of the city and a walking tour of the Old Town with Vilnius Cathedral, Gediminas Tower, Peter and Paul Church, St. Anna’s Church, Old University and the Gates of Dawn.
 After the tour we continue to Trakai, the medieval capital of Lithuania and we visit the well preserved Trakai Castle, beautifully located on an island in Lake Galve.
 The balance of the day is spent en route to Klaipeda, where we arrive late afternoon.
-Hotel check-in.
-Overnight in Klaipeda (B).
+Check-in at Hotel National 4**** or similar.

 Klaipeda first became a part of Lithuania in 1923 and had a long history as a German town called Memel.
 A short sightseeing tour takes us to the Old Town with its narrow, cobblestone streets and old guild houses and we visit the Theatre Square and the Aennchen von Tharau Fountain.
 We now continue to the Samogitia National Park, where we embark on a walking tour around the picturesque Lake Plateliai.
 After that we continue to Siauliai and Cross Hills, one of the holiest sites of Catholic Lithuania.
-We head North into Latvia and reach Riga in the afternoon, hotel check-in.
+We head North into Latvia and reach Riga in the afternoon, check-in at Hotel Radisson Blu Latvija 4**** or similar.
 The evening offers an optional organ concert at the Dome Cathedral.
-Overnight in Riga (B).

 The tour continues along the coastal highway to the Estonian summer resort of Parnu.
-We do a short tour of the resort before we continue through the North Estonian land of forests and arrive in Tallinn early afternoon, hotel check-in.
-Overnight in Tallinn (B)
+We do a short tour of the resort before we continue through the North Estonian land of forests and arrive in Tallinn early afternoon, check-in at the Hotel Radisson Blu Olympia 4**** or similar.